-Kirli Saunders is a proud Gunai Woman and award-winning international writer of poetry, plays and picture books.
-She is a teacher, cultural consultant and artist.
-In 2020, Kirli was named the NSW Aboriginal Woman of the Year.
+Kirli Saunders is a proud Gunai Woman and award-winning multidisciplinary creator and consultant.
+An experienced speaker and facilitator advocating for the environment, gender and racial equality and LGBTIQA+ rights, Kirli was the NSW Aboriginal Woman of the Year (2020).

 Get Your Copy

 I pay my respects and acknowledge the Traditional Custodians, past present and emerging of the lands, seas and skies.